What is DSL (Digital Subscriber Line)?

 How Does DSL Work?

-A DSL modem decodes the data received from the DSLAM and converts it into a usable form for browsing the internet, streaming videos, or engaging in online gaming.
-Additionally, to prevent any disruption between internet usage and voice calls, a DSL filter is installed.
+Then, a splitter is installed to divide the internet data signal from the voice signal and to prevent any disruption between internet usage and voice calls.
 This filter ensures that the high-frequency signals used for the internet do not interfere with the lower-frequency voice calls.
-By effectively managing these frequencies, DSL provides a stable and fast internet connection on already existing telephone lines.
+DSL effectively manages these frequencies to provide a stable and fast internet connection on existing telephone lines.

 Types of DSL